s-orellana/Undergrad-Thesis/README.md

 **Step 3**: Computes *local* graph theory measures and compares them in edited vs. unedited weighted networks.
 For non-normalized metrics see scripts in 'RUN/2_Node_Level_Differences'.
 For normalized metrics see scripts in 'RUN/2_Node_Level_Differences/ Normalized_Local_Script'

+**Step 4**: Do all analyses with binary networks. - Code not included.

 ## Notes